kumarakrishna/kumarakrishna.github.io/content/_index.md

         date_start: '2023-05-01'
         date_end: '2023-07-31'
         description: |2-
-          - Developed machine learning and deep learning based models to detect emotions from text journal entries, achieving a maximum accuracy of 97% using GloVe embeddings and TF-IDF vectoriser
+          Developed machine learning and deep learning models to detect emotions from text journal entries, achieving up to 97% accuracy using GloVe embeddings and TF-IDF vectorizer.
-          - Created Flask APIs and a mock app using Android Studio for testing before integration into the MASTH app
+          Created Flask APIs and a mock app using Android Studio for testing before integration into the MASTH app.

         # - title: Undergraduate Researcher
         #   company: Data, Systems and High Performance Computing Lab